Ground woodpecker: Taxonomy

 The ground woodpecker was described in 1782 by the English ornithologist John Latham from a specimen collected from the Cape of Good Hope in South Africa.
 He used the English name "Crimson woodpecker" but did not introduce a Latin name.
 When the German naturalist Johann Friedrich Gmelin updated Carl Linnaeus's Systema Naturae for the 13th edition in 1788 he included a short description of the ground woodpecker, cited Latham's work and coined the binomial name Picus olivaceus.
-The ground woodpecker is now placed in the genus Geocolaptes that was introduced by the English naturalist William John Swainson in 1832 to accommodate the ground woodpecker.
+The ground woodpecker is now placed in the genus Geocolaptes that was introduced by the English naturalist William Swainson in 1832 to accommodate the ground woodpecker.
 The generic name Geocolaptes combines the Classical Greek geō meaning "ground" with the genus name Colaptes that had been introduced by the Irish zoologist Nicholas Aylward Vigors in 1825.
 Colaptes comes from the Ancient Greek kolaptēs meaning "chiseller".
 The specific epithet olivaceus is the Modern Latin for olive-green.
 The ground woodpecker in monotypic: no subspecies are recognised.